 Be Aware That Managing Social Media Can Be a Full-Time Job

 Many brands make the mistake of thinking social media is something you can dash off in your spare time.
 In fact, it should be a serious and focused part of your business.
 Creating original content to grow your social media presence can take a lot of time and effort.
 Either carve out dedicated time in your day to prioritise it or save time by paying a trustworthy content marketing professional to do it for you.
-If you want guidance on how to do it right, this course has modules on Facebook and content marketing, as well as consultation with a digital marketing expert.

 Best Practice: Your brand and your social media posts need to be in sync.
 Having a quality product or service and an amateur social media account will cause brand dissonance and have customers shaking their head.
 Take your cues from one of the best: Nike remains innovative, performance-based and inspirational – all brand values – with followers on Instagram.